Creact-Corp/BITalino-LSL_Bridge/README.md

 The biological signal acquired by BITalino is output by the LSL stream.
 You can use BITalino as a sensor for your Echo device.
-The ECG and Respiratoin(PZT) sensor are supported.(EEG is not yet implemented.)
+The ECG and Respiratoin(PZT) and EEG sensor are supported.
 This program runs on raspberry pi.

 ## Build